Capstone-Projects-2023-Fall/project-studysync/documentation/docs/requirements/use-case-descriptions.md

 Social learning
 Quiz

-  A user was recommended a learning program by his classmates that said he could have a quiz competition.
+  A user was recommended to use StudySync by his classmates that said he could have a quiz competition.

-1. He navigates to StudySync website and sign up for a new StudySync account.
+1. He navigates to StudySync website and signs up for a new StudySync account.
-2. Then he went to the friends list and chose to add a friend.
+2. Then he clicks on "Social" and decides to add a friend.
-3. After adding his friends he is able to receive a shared quiz from one of his friends.
+3. After adding his friends, he is able to receive a shared quiz from one of his friends.
 4. The user then has the ability to do the quiz that was shared by his friends.